samarth3301/SyncLayer/README.md

 Production-ready modular C++ microservice to replicate a local PostgreSQL database to a hosted PostgreSQL database in near real-time.

+**Note**: The sync process only handles INSERT and UPDATE operations.
+DELETE operations are not replicated to maintain data integrity and prevent accidental data loss in the hosted database.

 ## Build Requirements

 - CMake >= 3.16